telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

 The Fiddler Everywhere client will use the name of the active network adapter (for example, something like **_Wi-FI_**) to set the Fiddler proxy.
 You can get the name manually by creating and executing a [Shell script](https://en.wikipedia.org/wiki/Shell_script).

-1. Create a Shell file via your preferred IDE.
-For demonstration purposes, we will name ours **_test.sh_**
+1. Create a Shell file through your preferred IDE.
+For demonstration purposes, name ours **_test.sh_**

 2. In the newly created **_test.sh_** copy and paste the following Shell script.
     ```Shell